 For the next six mornings, afternoons, and evenings, meals were at a set time, and we sat together & shared a meal with these amazing new friends.
 It was during conversations we knew that one of our next trips would definitely be to Spain.
 We enjoyed laughter, and what a relief to see that we shared the same sarcasm (life can get awkward in a hurry when folks don’t see eye to eye on humor)!

 We shared a walk to the other side of the island enjoying the sunset (and of course endless amounts of picture taking by the ladies).
-My wife and I continue to keep in touch with each couple & enjoy hearing how well each of them continue to do in life.
+My wife and I continue to keep in touch with each couple & enjoy hearing how well each of them continues to do in life.

 Our friends from Spain are doing great, and we are planning to visit them soon.
 Our newly-wed friends from Poland are enjoying their marriage and expecting their first child!